gyulanemeth/bluefox.email/docs/projects/segments.md

 ### Contact Properties

-All contact properties will be listed in this drop-down menu, allowing you to choose the property that defines the condition for your segment.
+All contact properties and tags will be listed in this drop-down menu, allowing you to choose the property that defines the condition for your segment.

 ![Screenshot of contact properties](./project-segments-condition-properties.webp)